jaredpk/jaredpk/README.md

-## Hi there 👋
+# Hi there 👋 I'm Jared

-## I am currently in ATMS 523 at the University of Illinos.
+🎓 Currently enrolled in **ATMS 523** at the University of Illinois
-## This is part of a larger initiative to gain a certificate (and possibly continuing to a masters degree) as part of the Weather and Climate Risk and Data Analytics program.
+🌦️ Pursuing a certificate in **Weather and Climate Risk and Data Analytics**
+🎯 Exploring the possibility of continuing to a **Master’s degree**

+---

+## 👨‍💻 Professional Background

-## I have worked in data and analytics and business intelligence since 2014.
+I've worked in **data, analytics, and business intelligence** since 2014.
+My experience spans:

+- Data governance and visualization
+- Workflow automation and scripting
+- Strategic insights and decision support

+---

+## 🌪️ Why Weather & Climate?

-## Weather and climate have been lifelong interestes of mine, so this program merges that interest with professional experience.
+Weather and climate have been lifelong interests of mine.
+This program allows me to merge:

+- My professional expertise in data and analytics
+- My personal passion for understanding atmospheric systems

+It’s a perfect intersection of curiosity and career.

+---

+## 📫 Let’s Connect

+Feel free to explore my repositories or reach out if you're interested in:

+- Collaborating on climate-related data projects
+- Sharing insights on weather risk modeling
+- Discussing interdisciplinary applications of data science

 <!--
 **jaredpk/jaredpk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.